-The investment in an associate is accounted for in the consolidated statement of financial positions using the equity method, based on the financial statements of the associate made up to 31 December 2014.
+The investment in an associate is accounted for in the consolidated statement of financial positions using the equity method, based on the financial statements of the associate made up to end of the reporting period.
 The Group's share of the post acquisition profits and other comprehensive income of the associate is included in the consolidated statement of profit or loss and other comprehensive income, after adjustment if any, to align the accounting policies with those of the Group, from the date that significant influence commences up to the effective date on which significant influence ceases or when the investment is classified as held for sale.
-The Group's share of the post-acquisition retained profits and reserves.
+The Group's interest in the associate is carried in the consolidated statement of financial position at cost plus the Group's share of the post acquisition retained profits and reserves.
 The cost of investment includes transaction costs.